 And yet, his history speaks volumes.

-My father grew up with strong, Christian and Jewish, honorable men who served and defended this great nation, knew hard work (he was 10 when the Great Depression started in 1929), God-given liberty, and right and wrong.
+My father grew up with strong, Christian, and Jewish, honorable men who served and defended this great nation, knew demanding work (he was 10 when the Great Depression started in 1929), God-given liberty, and right and wrong.
 My father grew up when Sunday was reserved for family and church; before helmets were required to walk to the mailbox; and before putting the playground bully in his place with a discreet right hook was criminal.

-He knew how to change the oil in his own car, and how to farm and garden before leftists commandeered produce for social change.
+He knew how to change the oil in his own car, and how to farm and garden before leftists commanded produce for social change.
 He watched great men land on the moon, and even greater men returning from war.
 He understood why soldiers fought those wars, and he was grateful and humbled.
 He would never brag about anything.

 When I asked my dad how he was doing he would say “I got up this morning”.
 For him, hat was a good day.